apache/kudu/docs/design-docs/tablet.md

 \____________________________________/
            compaction result
 ```

-Major delta compactions can satisfy all three goals of delta compactions, but cost
+Major delta compactions satisfy delta compaction goals 1 and 2, but cost more
-more than than minor delta compactions since they must read and re-write the base data,
+than than minor delta compactions since they must read and re-write the base
-which is typically larger than the delta data.
+data, which is typically larger than the delta data.

-A major delta compaction may be performed against any subset of the columns
+A major REDO delta compaction may be performed against any subset of the columns
 in a DiskRowSet -- if only a single column has received a significant number of updates,
 then a compaction can be performed which only reads and rewrites that column.
 It is
 assumed that this is a common workload in many EDW-like applications (e.g updating